 Pauline Dalais is theASSITEJ SA KwaZulu-Natal Coordinator, artistic manager, agent, actress, assistant production manager, voice artiste: stage, screen, radio, tv, Lollipop Lane’s Mrs Singh Singh.
 Her proven track record of engaging with many high profile people in SA and assisting in cementing relationships for projects/events speaks for itself.
 She sees great benefit to bringing new and different talent to the arts field.
 She has a natural ability to make others feel at ease when communicating and coming up with fresh ideas.
 Her astute ability in communicating has served her well through her working years

-He possesses a National Diploma in Musical Theatre from Technikon Pretoria (TUT) in 1999, a Postgraduate Diploma in Arts from Wits University in 2015, where he studied Cultural Policy, Leadership in the Arts, Research, Operational Skills, Marketing, Sponsorship and Funding.
+TIEGO SHAMETJA is a Theatre Practitioner, an Arts Administrator, a Community-Art-Activist, Arts Educator and Assitej SA’s Theatre4Youth Representative based in the North West Province.He possesses a National Diploma in Musical Theatre from Technikon Pretoria (TUT) in 1999, a Postgraduate Diploma in Arts from Wits University in 2015, where he studied Cultural Policy, Leadership in the Arts, Research, Operational Skills, Marketing, Sponsorship and Funding.
 His other credentials include NQF level 4 in Arts and Culture Administration from Artèma Institute, North West University in 2009, NQF level 5 of Assessor from ProActive College in 2010 and a Master Class Certificate in Marketing in the Arts through ACT (Arts and Culture Trust) and NAC (National Arts Council of South Africa) in 2016.
 He is currently pursuing a Postgraduate Certificate in Education (PGCE) through UNISA.
-He works towards establishing an arts foundation which will envisage and advocate Arts Education and Theatre for Young People in the North West Province.

-Keitumetse discovered her love for children’s theatre back in varsity when she did Educational Theatre and portraying the character of Happy in the Afrikaans version of Snowhite and the 7 Dwarfs.
+Keitumetse Tlokana is an actor by profession, with a BA Drama degree from the University of Pretoria.
+She has worked on stage, television and film.
+She has acted on Isidingo and Binnelanders in the early days of her career.
+She also worked on an Afrikaans short film Met Kind which was showcased at the 2017 Cannes festival.Keitumetse discovered her love for children’s theatre back in varsity when she did Educational Theatre and portraying the character of Happy in the Afrikaans version of Snow-White and the 7 Dwarfs.
 She has since worked on a number of children’s theatre as a storyteller while also doing other projects within the arts industry.
-She joined ASSITEJ SA as a Rep for Limpopo since 2016.
+She joined ASSITEJ SA as a Representative for Limpopo from 2016.

 Board Member (Gauteng)